Randall A. Brater

 - Defense of a CERCLA claim in which the court granted summary judgment and made a determination that the client was an innocent landowner under the statute.
 1325 "G" Street Associates, LP v.
 Rockwood Pigments NA, Inc., 2004 WL 2191709 (D. Md.
 2004); 235 F.Supp.2d 458 (D. Md.
 2002).

 Randy is also committed to pro bono activities.
 In 2010, he was awarded the Klepper Prize for Volunteer Excellence for his work with the Legal Aid Society of the District of Columbia.
 In 2006, Randy was awarded the Albert E. Arent Pro Bono Award for his work with Legal Aid.
-Randy currently serves as a member of the Board of Trustees for Legal Aid and is also the Vice-Chair of the Board of Travelers Aid International.
+Randy currently serves as a member of the Board of Trustees for Legal Aid.

 Randy serves as a member of the firm’s Professional Conduct Committee and serves as the leader of the firm’s Project Management Task Force that coordinates the efforts of other partners in multiple practice areas to implement best practices, while designing tools that can be used across various legal practices and disciplines.